oniosouza/oniosouza/README.md

 # Olá, Me Chamo Onio Souza
-## Atualmente Estudo: Análise e Desenvolvimento de Sistemas
+## Formado em:: Análise e Desenvolvimento de Sistemas
 ### Estacio
 <!--
 **oniosouza/oniosouza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.